GreptimeTeam/docs/docs/greptimecloud/integrations/grafana.md

 ## Prometheus

-Click the `Add data source` button and select `Prometheus` as the type.
+Click the Add data source button and select Prometheus as the type.

-Fill in the following information in `HTTP`:
+Fill in the following information in HTTP:

 - Prometheus server URL: `https://<host>/v1/prometheus/?db=<dbname>`

-Click `basic auth` in the `Auth` section and fill in your GreptimeCloud service username and password in `Basic Auth Details`:
+Click basic auth in the Auth section and fill in your GreptimeCloud service username and password in Basic Auth Details:

 - User: `<username>`
 - Password: *Your GreptimeCloud service password*

-Then click `Save & Test` button to test the connection.
+Then click Save & Test button to test the connection.

 ## MySQL

-Click the `Add data source` button and select `MySQL` as the type.
-Fill in the following information in `MySQL Connection`:
+Click the Add data source button and select MySQL as the type.
+Fill in the following information in MySQL Connection:

 - Host: `<host>:4002`
 - Database: `<dbname>`